DATICANcompetitionUI/NataBridge/README.md

 We sincerely appreciate and say Thank You to:

-- DATICAN Team
+- The DATICAN Team
 - NACOS UI
 - Agbowo Primary Health Centre, Ibadan
 - Redeemer's Hospital, Ibadan
-- Faculty of Nursing, University of Ibadan
+- Faculty of Nursing & Staff, University of Ibadan
 - University College Hospital (UCH), Ibadan
-- Community survey participants
+- Our Community survey participants

 ## Conclusion & Future Vision